StephenGss/PAL/README.md

 # Release 1.2
-The latest release of the Polycraft Tournament Manager includes updates across the board to better facilitate running large scale tournaments in a robust fashion.
+The latest release of the Polycraft Tournament Manager includes minor updates across the board to better facilitate running large scale tournaments in a robust fashion.
 Please see the Key Updates section below for a quick overview of the updates and read the Setup and Usage sections to understand how to run it.